 When working on the cube, add one face at a time to simplify debugging.
-Make lots of pictures in the data file and in your notebook-this stuff is hard to visualize entirely in your head.
+Make lots of diagrams in the data file and in your notebook (or draw on your cube)-this stuff is hard to visualize entirely in your head.